-On October 21, 2024, we issued to certain institutional investors (i) in a registered direct offering, 2,048,294 shares of our Common Stock, and (ii) in a concurrent private placement, common warrants to purchase an aggregate of 2,662,782 shares of Common Stock, with an exercise price of \$1.50, pursuant to a securities purchase agreement, dated October 18, 2024, that we entered into with such institutional investors, and received aggregate gross proceeds from the offerings of approximately \$2.7 million, before deducting placement agent fees and other offering expenses.
-The October 2024 Warrants became exercisable on December 20, 2024, the date that our stockholders approved the issuance of the shares of Common Stock issuable upon exercise of such warrants, and expire on December 19, 2029.
+On October 21, 2024, we issued to certain institutional investors (i) in a registered direct offering, 2,048,294 shares of our Common Stock, and (ii) in a concurrent private placement (the "October Private Placement"), common warrants to purchase an aggregate of 2,662,782 shares of Common Stock, with an exercise price of \$1.50, pursuant to a securities purchase agreement, dated October 18, 2024, that we entered into with such institutional investors, and received aggregate gross proceeds from the offerings of approximately \$2.7 million, before deducting placement agent fees and other offering expenses.
+The common warrants issued in the October Private Placement became exercisable on December 20, 2024, the date that our stockholders approved the issuance of the shares of Common Stock issuable upon exercise of such warrants, and expire on December 19, 2029.